 Start your day on a good note with these high protein, gluten-free, and vegan baked egg cups!
 Make a batch ahead of time for a quick and easy breakfast or snack.

 If you're someone who doesn't love sweet breakfasts, then this recipe is for you.
 It's savoury, hearty, and a little spicy.
 We've got you covered.

 You know how the saying goes.
 Breakfast is the most important meal of the day.
-Well, it’s true.
-Not only does eating breakfast set you up for less food cravings later at night, it can also help boost your mood and promote better sleep.
+Well, it's true.
+Not only does eating breakfast sets you up for fewer food cravings later at night, but it can also help boost your mood and promote better sleep.